Raising Healthy Motoro Stingrays: Size, Diet, and Environment

 Size

-Motoro stingrays are relatively small compared to some other species of stingrays.
-In the wild, motoro stingray is up to 50 cm large in diameter and up to 1 m long.
-It weighs up to 35 kilos.
-When keeping it in the tank, the fish, of course, doesn’t grow that large.
-They typically reach a maximum size of around 12 to 14 inches (30 to 35 centimeters) in disc width, which is the measurement across the body from one pectoral fin to the other.
-The total length, including the tail, can be up to 2 feet (60 centimeters) or slightly more.
+Motoro stingrays are relatively small compared to some other stingray species.
+In the wild, they can reach a diameter of up to 50 cm and a total length of about 1 meter, weighing as much as 35 kilos.
+However, when kept in an aquarium, motoro stingrays typically grow to a maximum size of around 30 to 35 centimeters (12 to 14 inches) in disc width, which measures the distance across the body from one pectoral fin to the other.
+Including the tail, their total length can extend to approximately 60 centimeters (2 feet) or slightly more.

 Lifespan